HeeminTV/H-FamiTracker/README.md

 ![asd](docs/H-FamiTrackerAboutBanner.bmp)

+# H-FamiTracker

+(banner right above was quick-made so please don't use it on your video or for any usages)

 H-FamiTracker is a fork based on Dn-FamiTracker.
 "H" stands for "**H**eemin"

 Presents two fantasy chips based on RP2A03 and Sunsoft 5B, called **7E02**, **SY1202**